tapos007/Guess-The-celebrity-/README.md

-# Its a Web Scrapping Application , getting 100 popular celebrity in the work
+# Its a Web Scrapping Application , getting 100 popular celebrity in the world

 ## you feel comportable to play this game